femelo/pyhtmx-gui-client/README.md

 # PyHTMX OpenVoiceOS GUI Client

-A GUI client fo OpenVoiceOS based on HTMX + TailwindCSS + daisyUI
+A GUI client for OpenVoiceOS based on HTMX + TailwindCSS + daisyUI